Sounds of Australia: History

 The National Registry of Recorded Sound was established in 2007 by the National Film and Sound Archive to encourage appreciation of the diversity of sounds recorded in Australia, since the first phonographs made by the Edison Manufacturing Company were available in Australia in the mid-1890s.

 The earliest recording in the archive is "The Hen Convention", a song recorded before 15 January 1897 by an amateur sound recordist, Thomas Rome of Warrnambool, who imported the most modern equipment from the United States.
 The song features the voice of John James Villiers, also of Warrnambool.
 It is a novelty song, featuring imitations of sounds made by chickens.

 Other early sound recordings include Aboriginal Tasmanian women's songs (1899), Spencer and Gillen's 1901 recordings on wax cylinder of Arrernte, Anmatyerr, Kaytetye, Warumungu, Luritja, and Arabana peoples of central Australia (added in 2019), and Ernest Shackleton talking about his polar expedition in 1910.

 Description

 As part of the National Film and Sound Archive (NFSA), it is part of a "living archive", to share in many ways and to keep for future generations.

 The Australian public nominates new sounds to be added each year, with final selections determined by a panel of industry experts and NFSA curators.
 There are usually about ten recordings added each year.
 They represent significant achievements in how we have recorded the sounds of our history and memory.

 The criteria for nomination are wide: "they can be popular songs, advertising jingles, famous speeches, radio broadcasts, or any other sound recordings" – but they must be Australian and be more than 10 years old.

 Recordings

 In this table, "2007a" refers to the 2007 Foundation List (entries chosen before official voting began), while "2007b" refers to the first of the annual registry additions, also in 2007.
+The list of inductees for 2025 was skipped over.